Tal Ben-Shahar

-Tal Ben-Shahar (Hebrew: טל בן-שחר; born 1970), also known as Tal David Ben-Shachar, is an Israeli professor, and writer in the areas of positive psychology and leadership.
+Tal Ben-Shahar (Hebrew: טל בן-שחר; born 1970), also known as Tal David Ben-Shachar, is an Israeli professor and writer in the areas of positive psychology and leadership.
 He has subsequently written several best-selling books and, in 2011, co-founded Potentialife with Angus Ridgway, a company that provides leadership programs.

 Early life and education

-Ben-Shahar has a bachelor's degree from Harvard in Philosophy and Psychology and received his PhD in Organizational Behavior from Harvard University in 2004 with his dissertation, "Restoring Self-Esteem's Self-Esteem: The Constructs of Dependent and Independent Competence and Worth."
+Ben-Shahar has a bachelor's degree from Harvard College in philosophy and psychology and received his Ph.D. in organizational behavior from Harvard University in 2004 with his dissertation, "Restoring Self-Esteem's Self-Esteem: The Constructs of Dependent and Independent Competence and Worth."

 Career

 Ben-Shahar consults and lectures internationally on topics including leadership, ethics, happiness, and mindfulness.
 In 2011, Ben-Shahar co-founded Potentialife to bring positive psychology to people's daily lives.

 He is the author of the international best-sellers Happier and Being Happy, which have been translated into 25 languages.
 He has also written two children's books in collaboration with Shirly Yuval-Yair in Hebrew; one about Helen Keller and the other about Thomas Edison.
 The books aim to teach children about happiness.

 He is the narrator of the 2012 documentary Israel Inside: How a Small Nation Makes a Big Difference, produced by Raphael Shore.

 Ben-Shahar taught at Harvard, where his classes on Positive Psychology and The Psychology of Leadership were among the most popular courses in the university's history.

 Ben-Shahar is also the co-founder of the Happiness Studies Academy.

 Ben-Shahar has also helped establish the Master's Degree and PhD programs in Happiness Studies at Centenary University.